Bastion (Overwatch)

-Bastion is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Bastion is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.

 Conception and creation

 While working on a massive multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, but with class specialization for each.
 Fellow developer Jeff Kaplan took this idea to heart, salvaging character concepts from Titan—a then-recently cancelled Blizzard project—and character artwork by artist Arnold Tsang for that project.
-Bastion's concept was inspired by of the characters from Titan, the Ranger, and his mobile turret weapon.
+Bastion's concept was inspired by one of the characters from Titan, the Ranger, and his mobile turret weapon.
 He was included as one of the final twenty designs to be featured on the main pitch image for a game codenamed Prometheus, which once approved, later materialized as Overwatch.
 Conceived as a robot able to transform into the turret itself, artist Arnold Tsang created many designs for Bastion, but the development team felt they were often too impersonal.
 Subsequent designs added "Ganymede", a bird somewhat resembling a yellow Northern cardinal, and they felt it immediately brought out a "whimsical" side of the character.

 Initially, lead writer Michael Chu stated that Bastion had no gender, and as a result used "it" for pronouns.
 However, Overwatch 2 instead used masculine pronouns for the character.
 Bastion is also non-verbal, using different beeps to communicate.
 In-game subtitles do not give a translation for Bastion's beeps, instead offering such lines as "excited beeps" or "sad, hurt beeps."
 Bastion's voice was designed by Paul Lackey, who attempted to modulate his own voice but found it did not have the desired effect.
 He asked Chris Metzen to attempt it himself, and Metzen immediately took a liking to the process, using a headset to properly "play it like an instrument".
 For cinematics, they took a different approach to community his character, relying heavily on body language to convey emotion such as constantly shaking when absorbing new information, or still when on the attack.